macks22/gmu-dia2/dbaccess/README.md

 5. Add another attribute for state, constrain that one, and allow either to be NULL (but not both at the same time?
 Is that possible?)

+## Enrichment

+One of the more ambitious goals with this database will be an effort to enrich the data we have by mining additional papers, abstracts, publications, etc for each investigator.
+It will also be useful to make an attempt to map their affiliation progressions.
+For instance, for a particular researcher, we can currently tell what their affiliations are as a group, and we can infer what the current one is, but we do not have the time interval over which they were actually affiliated with an organization.
+This could probably be scraped from personal pages, institutional faculty listings, etc.

 ### Geospatial Analysis

 It will likely be interesting at some point to map a trend of NSF funding based